-Endometriosis is when the tissue that lines the inside of your uterus is found outside of your uterus.
+Endometriosis is when tissue similar to the kind that lines the inside of your uterus is found outside of your uterus.
 It’s a pretty common health problem that can be painful.

-Endometriosis is a condition where tissue that normally lines the inside of your uterus (called the endometrium) grows outside of your uterus, where it doesn’t belong.
+Endometriosis is a condition where tissue similar to the kind that normally lines the inside of your uterus (called the endometrium) grows outside of your uterus, where it doesn’t belong.
 When you have endometriosis, this tissue tends to grow on your ovaries, fallopian tubes, and the outside of your uterus, as well as on your abdominal organs.

 Endometriosis is a fairly common health problem.
 More than 5 million people are affected by it in the U.S. It can cause painful periods, heavy bleeding, and even make it more difficult to become pregnant.
 There’s no cure for endometriosis, but treatment can help with the symptoms.